apache/nuttx/configs/samv71-xult/README.txt

   8. An SPI slave driver as added on 2015-08-09 but has not been verified as of this writing.
 See discussion in include/nuttx/spi/slave.h and in the section entitle "SPI Slave" below.

+  9. A QSPI FLASH driver was added and verifed on 2015-11-07.
+This driver operated in the memory mapped Serial Memory Mode (SMM).
+See the "S25FL116K QuadSPI FLASH" section below for futher information.

 Serial Console
 ==============